-Madison Central's Dominique Hawkins made it official on Wednesday morning when he selected the University of Kentucky as his college choice.
+Madison Central's Dominique Hawkins made it official on Wednesday morning when he selected the University of Kentucky as his college destination.

 "I am about to commit to the University of Kentucky," Hawkins said during a live announcement in his Madison Central High School gym.